Mahmoud-Matter/Electricity-Theft-Detection-Agent/README.md

 ## Usage

-1. Build grid and generate data (only needed once)
+1. (Optional) Build grid and generate data
+This step is only required once to generate the dataset from scratch.Since the dataset is already included in this repository, you can skip this part.

 ```bash
 python network_builder.py
 python data_generator.py